wilkin547/docs.es-es/docs/visual-basic/programming-guide/language-features/data-types/how-to-hold-more-than-one-value-in-a-variable.md

 - arrays [Visual Basic], compilation errors
 - types [Visual Basic], composite ms.assetid: 5fe0e558-aac2-4a40-b7f2-7cfea7336917
-ms.openlocfilehash: 8d07a34a98303f9d220dba0a3c955120b421340e
+ms.openlocfilehash: d452fbf35f9d200348234b38c40f8636f0ec4b4e
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71054196"
+ms.locfileid: "74350018"
 ---
-# <a name="how-to-hold-more-than-one-value-in-a-variable-visual-basic"></a>Procedimiento Contener más de un valor en una variable (Visual Basic)
+# <a name="how-to-hold-more-than-one-value-in-a-variable-visual-basic"></a>Cómo: Contener más de un valor en una variable (Visual Basic)

-Una variable contiene más de un valor si se declara como un *tipo de datos compuesto*.
+A variable holds more than one value if you declare it to be of a *composite data type*.

-Los [tipos de datos compuestos](../../../../visual-basic/programming-guide/language-features/data-types/composite-data-types.md) incluyen estructuras, matrices y clases.
-Una variable de un tipo de datos compuesto puede contener una combinación de tipos de datos básicos y otros tipos compuestos.
-Las estructuras y las clases pueden contener código y datos.
+[Composite Data Types](../../../../visual-basic/programming-guide/language-features/data-types/composite-data-types.md) include structures, arrays, and classes.
+A variable of a composite data type can hold a combination of elementary data types and other composite types.
+Structures and classes can hold code as well as data.

-## <a name="to-hold-more-than-one-value-in-a-variable"></a>Para contener más de un valor en una variable
+## <a name="to-hold-more-than-one-value-in-a-variable"></a>To hold more than one value in a variable

-1. Determine qué tipo de datos compuesto desea usar para la variable.
+1. Determine what composite data type you want to use for your variable.

-2. Si el tipo de datos compuesto todavía no está definido, debe definirlo para que la variable pueda usarlo.
+2. If the composite data type is not already defined, define it so that your variable can use it.

-    - Defina una estructura con una [instrucción Structure](../../../../visual-basic/language-reference/statements/structure-statement.md).
+    - Define a structure with a [Structure Statement](../../../../visual-basic/language-reference/statements/structure-statement.md).

-    - Defina una matriz con una [instrucción Dim](../../../../visual-basic/language-reference/statements/dim-statement.md).
+    - Define an array with a [Dim Statement](../../../../visual-basic/language-reference/statements/dim-statement.md).

-    - Defina una clase con una [instrucción de clase](../../../../visual-basic/language-reference/statements/class-statement.md).
+    - Define a class with a [Class Statement](../../../../visual-basic/language-reference/statements/class-statement.md).

-3. Declare la variable con `Dim` una instrucción.
+3. Declare your variable with a `Dim` statement.

-4. Siga el nombre de la variable `As` con una cláusula.
+4. Follow the variable name with an `As` clause.

-5. Siga la `As` palabra clave con el nombre del tipo de datos compuesto adecuado.
+5. Follow the `As` keyword with the name of the appropriate composite data type.

 ## <a name="see-also"></a>Vea también